Jun 18 2016 Update - It's gotten very easy to install this VIB, jump below for details.

 Same commands works for upgrades too!

-Here you go, shutdown all your VMs, then login to your ESXi SSH shell and issue the following commands by pasting them one line at a time:
+Here you go, shutdown all your VMs or go into maintenance mode first.
+Then login to your ESXi SSH shell, and paste in the following command:

 esxcli software vib install -v https://cdn.tinkertry.com/files/net-ixgbe_4.4.1-1OEM.600.0.0.2159203.vib --no-sig-check

 Now you can reboot through the web GUI, or via SSH with this command:

 Turns out SR-IOV likely won't be enabled after all, on this X552 in the Xeon D-1540, but likely will in the Xeon D-1541, details at TinkerTry here.

 - Intel grows the Xeon D Platform, with 8 new Xeon D CPUs announced today, and 16 core version arriving in Q1 2016